 Quality Protein Part 2

-What is a quality protein and why is it so important for your horse? - Part 2
+What is a quality protein and why is it so important for your horse?

 The quality of a protein is defined by whether the protein has good availability of all the essential amino acids.
 The equine system is dependent on the presence of adequate quantity and quality of protein in the diet.